Dan 10 watch

 Dan 10 watch by YourLaser is licensed under the Creative Commons - Attribution license.

-We're sure YourLaser would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure YourLaser would love to see what you've printed.
+Please document your print and share a Make with the community.